Allison Elias

 Biography

-Allison Elias teaches courses about communication, negotiation, and gender in Darden's MBA and EMBA programs.
-Her research investigates historical and contemporary issues of gender and diversity in organizations, with a focus on the influence of social movements on corporate practices.
-Her forthcoming book (History of U.S. Capitalism series, Columbia University Press), at the intersection history and management studies, charts the trajectory of modern feminism at work through the lens of the secretarial profession.
-She is a nominee for the 2022 Outstanding Faculty Award at Darden.
+Elias’s research investigates historical and contemporary issues of gender and diversity in organizations, with a focus on the influence of social movements on corporate practices.
+Her 2022 book, The Rise of Corporate Feminism (History of U.S. Capitalism series, Columbia University Press), at the intersection history and management studies, charts the trajectory of modern feminism in the office, illuminating the failures of equality-based frameworks and merit-based human resource management practices.
+This book has received praise from scholars across disciplines (i.e., sociology, history, political science, law, management) and it was named a Best Summer Book of 2023 in the category of Business by the Financial Times.

-Before coming to Darden, Elias taught at the Wharton School, University of Pennsylvania; the Owen Graduate School of Management, Vanderbilt University; the SC Johnson College of Business, Cornell University; and the ILR School, Cornell University."
+Before coming to Darden, Elias taught at the Wharton School, University of Pennsylvania; the Owen Graduate School of Management, Vanderbilt University; the SC Johnson College of Business, Cornell University; and the ILR School, Cornell University.

 AOM Research